-1. It is the Board's or Appeal Panel's goal to hear three (3) appeals per meeting.

-2. Unless the Board or Appeal Panel votes otherwise, each party will have fifteen (15) minutes to present argument on or in opposition to the appeal.
-This time includes opening argument and any response.

-3. Whenever the Board or Appeal Panel considers an appeal at more than one meeting, any Board member not present at a prior hearing must listen to a tape of the prior hearing in order to participate at a subsequent hearing.

-4. Only those grounds presented in the written appeal may be argued before the Board or the Appeal Panel.
+- 1. It is the Board's or Appeal Panel's goal to hear three (3) appeals per meeting. - 2.
+Unless the Board or Appeal Panel votes otherwise, or the Appeal Body Chair establishes an alternate time limit prior to the first appeal being heard by the Appeal Body, each party will have six (6) minutes to present argument on or in opposition to the appeal.
+This time includes opening argument and any response. - 3.
+Whenever the Board or Appeal Panel considers an appeal at more than one meeting, any Board member not present at a prior hearing must listen to a tape of the prior hearing in order to participate at a subsequent hearing. - 4.
+Only those grounds presented in the written appeal may be argued before the Board or the Appeal Panel.